andrerip/employee-maintenance/README.md

 1. Open the URL localhost:3000/ on a browser of your choice.

 ## How to start the backend server on Debug Mode

+1. Stop all other instances of the terminal

-> Open the terminal and run `npm run debug-dev-api`
+1. Open the terminal and run `npm run debug-dev-api`

 ## How to run the tests (Unit and Integration)